 Overview of the Undergraduate and Graduate Programs

-The purpose of the initial certification Music Education Program is to prepare educators to work as Music teachers in elementary and secondary schools.
+The purpose of the Music Education Program is to prepare educators to work as music teachers in elementary and secondary schools.
 Student who successfully complete the program are eligible to pursue certification in the District of Columbia.

 Program Philosophy and Goals

 The overall goal of the Music Education Program is to promote the education of well-rounded professionals who demonstrate abilities of the highest quality, and who also understand general learning principles and appreciation for other disciplines as well as other cultures.
 The Music Education Program is based on general education in the humanities and the social and natural sciences (foundations), specialty studies, and guided practice.
 The program intends to provide a comprehensive and integrated program of instruction introducing current theories and research, methods, pre-student teaching clinical experiences, and supervised practice teaching.

 The Music Education Program is committed to developing school music teachers of the highest quality.
 We wish to prepare musicians with the necessary skills, knowledge, and dispositions to work with children in grades PK-12, in instrumental, choral, and/or general music settings.
 Our faculty believes that future teachers must be well grounded in both theory and practice, capable of designing comprehensive, sequential music curricula and applying them effectively in real world settings.
 In addition, future teachers should exhibit leadership in the classroom, should be capable of communicating well with others, and comfortable and caring in their approach to children.
 Ultimately, we wish for our students to be Reflective Practitioners, music teachers who continually assess teaching-learning transactions and strive toward excellence in music education.

 Knowledge, Skills and Dispositions